tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

     (19,2,GETDATE());
 ```

-The reference data for the Driver\_Team link table is built by taking the Drivers Team\_ID from the Teams table and the ID of the Driver from the driver&#8217;s table and inserting them into a single row per driver, the result of which can be seen below.
+The reference data for the Driver\_Team link table is built by taking the Drivers Team\_ID from the Teams table and the ID of the Driver from the driver's table and inserting them into a single row per driver, the result of which can be seen below.

 [<img class="alignnone size-full wp-image-352 img-fluid " src="/img/Formula-1-Drivers-Driver-Team-Query1.png" alt="Driver Team Table" srcset="/img/Formula-1-Drivers-Driver-Team-Query1.png 361w, /img/Formula-1-Drivers-Driver-Team-Query1-252x300.png 252w" sizes="(max-width: 361px) 100vw, 361px" />](/img/Formula-1-Drivers-Driver-Team-Query1.png)